Nuitka/Nuitka-website/doc/doc/commercial.rst

 .. important::

-   If all you want to do is to purchase, notice the purchase buttons above in the `Pricing_` section.
-No need to fill out the form, Stripe collects all needed information.
+   If all you want to do is to purchase, notice the purchase buttons above in the Pricing_ section.
+There is no need to fill out the form, Stripe collects all needed information.